nanoomlee/nanoomlee.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: (5th year Ph.D candidate in physics at New York University)
+subtitle: (A final year Ph.D candidate in physics at New York University)

 profile:
   align: right